 It is also a best practice to have your interviewee sign a "deed of gift."
-This is a statement where your subject consents to the interview with you.
-It can be quite simple.
-Here is a template recommended by the US House of Representatives:
+This is a statement where your subject consents to being interviewed by you.
+It can be very simple.
+Here is a template that is recommended by the US House of Representatives: